-Zheng Du has served as our Chief Operating Officer since March 2016 and will serve as our Director upon the completion of this offering.
+Zheng Du has served as our Chief Operating Officer since March 2016 and has served as our Director since March 2018.
 Prior to joining us, Mr. Du served as a general manager of the brand and advertisement research team of Sogou Inc., an online search company listed on the New York Stock Exchange.
-From April 2011 to September 2012, as a co-founder and vice president, he worked at Shenzhen Chuanxi Digital Internet Corporation, where he was responsible for its products and daily operation.
+From April 2011 to

+September 2012, as a co-founder and vice president, he worked at Shenzhen Chuanxi Digital Internet Corporation, where he was responsible for its products and daily operation.
 Prior to that, he served as the chief product manager at the search and marketing department of Tencent Holdings Limited, a company listed on the Hong Kong Stock Exchange.
 From November 2006 to July 2009, Mr. Du served as a product manager at Baidu Inc., an online search company listed on NASDAQ.
 Mr. Du's extensive information technology expertise and internet industry knowledge will make him a valuable resource for our Board of Directors.
 Mr. Du received his master's degree in management science and engineering from Wuhan University in 2007 and bachelor's degree in information management and application from Zhongnan University of Economics and Law in 2005.

-Michael Minhong Yu has served as our Director since August 2017 and will serve as our independent director upon the effectiveness of the registration statement.
+Michael Minhong Yu has served as our Director since August 2017 and has served as our independent director since March 2018.
 Mr. Yu was the founder of New Oriental Education & Technology Group Inc., or New Oriental, a NYSE-listed company, and has served as the chairman of the board of directors of New Oriental since 2001.
 He was the chief executive officer of New Oriental from 2001 to September 2016.
 Prior to founding New Oriental in 1993, Mr. Yu was an English instructor at Peking University from 1985 and 1991.
 Mr. Yu's extensive knowledge and expertise in China's education industry will make him a valuable resource to our Board of Directors.
 Mr. Yu received his bachelor's degree in English from Peking University.